agatac/website/source/blog/2017-10-04-glimmer-progress-report.md

 than no parse.
 What if we could serialize compiled templates into a binary format that the VM could start executing _without a parse step_?

-I'm no M. Night Shyamalan, so you've probably already guessed the ending here.
-That's exactly what we've done.
+I'm no M. Night Shyamalan, so you've probably already guessed the ending here: that's exactly what we've done.
 Recent versions of Glimmer VM include the `@glimmer/bundle-compiler` package, our name for the compiler that produces a binary "bundle" of all of your compiled templates.